kenoi1/website/content/blogs/2025-09-15/index.md

 ## Let's Fix It!

-I had known about gl properties in SPICE for a while, but I kept putting it off since I really didn't want to deal with any more graphics.
+I had known about gl properties in SPICE for a while, but I kept putting it off since I really didn't want to deal with any more graphics stuff after the last attempt.

 Fast forward to last-last week, I was attending my first ever KDE Akademy in Berlin and all of a sudden gained some motivation.
 It was really exciting hearing talks about all the *kool* things happening in KDE.